LGBTQ sex education

 LGBTQ sex education is a sex education program within a school, university, or community center that addresses the sexual health needs of LGBTQ people.

 There is some debate about whether LGBTQ sex education should be included in sex education curricula.
 Advocates of LGBTQ sex education say that the inclusion of LGBTQ issues into sex education programs reduces anti-LGBTQ bullying, improves the health of LGBTQ people, and decreases instances of problems common in LGBTQ students such as depression and low self-esteem.

 Opponents argue that LGBTQ sex education programs would force a political point of view on students, misuse tax money, and disrespect religious values.

 A 2020 study suggests LGBTQ-inclusive sex education can reduce bullying, improve mental health and reduce suicidality in young LGBTQ people.
 As of 2014, only 5% of middle and high school students in the United States reported receiving "positive discussions of LGBTQ-related topics" within their health classes.

-As if 2025, only 7 states mandate the inclusion of LGBTQ topics in schools, 6 out of the 7 also requiring sex education in their school curriculums.
+As of 2025, only 7 states mandate the inclusion of LGBTQ topics in schools, 6 out of the 7 also requiring sex education in their school curriculums.

 Background

 LGBTQ sex education is currently not covered in many schools.
-Research has also posited that students often do not find existing LGBTQ sex education programs to be effective, although research suggests that states with LGBTQ-inclusive sex education have reduced rates of bullying, better mental health, and reduced risk of suicide in young people.
+Research has posited that students often do not find existing LGBTQ sex education programs to be effective, although research suggests that states with LGBTQ-inclusive sex education have reduced rates of bullying, better mental health, and reduced risk of suicide in young people.
 Teachers and parents have differing views on homosexuality, which can directly impact when and how LGBTQ sex education is implemented.